zanderzhng/Air-for-Steam/README.md

 #### Installation, customization, tweaks (oh my!)

 This [handy-dandy FAQ](https://github.com/Elundris/Air-for-Steam/wiki) should answer all of your burning questions.
-Please check here to see if your question has already been answered!
+If you are the type who frequently has questions, we've frequently got answers!

 --

 #### Issues

-When reporting an [issue](https://github.com/Elundris/Air-for-Steam/issues), please first read through the current topics to make sure that your question hasn't already been answered.
+When reporting an [issue](https://github.com/Elundris/Air-for-Steam/issues), please first read through the current topics to make sure that your issue hasn't already been reported.

 Remember to include:
 * A brief description of the issue and steps to reproduce